3 min Read

 All you need is a list of items to get started, but think outside the box.
 Have your kids look for “something green” or “something round” instead of “leaf” or “ball”.
 The longer the list, the longer the hunt!
 TIP: try making it a virtual scavenger hunt and get your kids to take photos of all the items on the list.
 They still get up and moving, but it allows you to include on your list things that aren’t easily carried or removed (such as a license plate with the letter B).
 Encourage kids to work together.
 Award prizes for the most creative, unique or rare finds.

-With the Pan Am Games in Ontario this summer, your family might be tuned to the TV and rooting for Canada.
-You can bring the games to life in your backyard by creating a swimming/biking/running race.
+Bring the spirit of friendly competition to your backyard by creating a swimming/biking/running race.
 Modify it for your property and your kids’ ages.
 For instance, no swimming pool?
 No problem!
 Try a run through a sprinkler or hop through a couple of kiddie pools.
 Then get rolling on a bike, trike, blades or skateboard – whatever wheels your kids love.
 Finish with a running race.
 To even the playing field, get older kids to run a three-legged race together, or add obstacles like a hopscotch or playground equipment.
 Be sure to include a finish line for extra drama, and award “medals”.
 Invite the whole neighbourhood!

 If you can’t get to a camp ground this summer, a night in a tent might be just the ticket to banish boredom.
 Roast hotdogs and cook s’mores over the barbecue, then watch the stars come out.
 Get out the flashlights and make hand shadow puppets on the tent walls.
 A perfect recipe for a night without TV and tech.